Process Steps

 Complete the online Erasmus+ Traineeship Grant Application Form

 Once you have secured a placement that meets the conditions described in Section 1.5, you will need to complete an Erasmus+ Grant Application form for University of Galway.
-You will do this via a web link that will be supplied by the International Office when the relevant Placement Officer or academic coordinator passes your details on to us.
+You will do this via a web link that will be supplied by Global Galway when the relevant Placement Officer or academic coordinator passes your details on to us.
 The information you provide on this form will be incorporated into our database of traineeship students on Erasmus+, as well as into official European Commission records, so it’s very important that you complete it with care and attention.

 The form consists of about 30 questions, mostly very straightforward.
 Before you begin completing it, you should have your bank details to hand, because you will be asked for your sort code and account number.
 Look for these on your bank statement.
 The 8-digit number on your debit card is not your account number!